 Our team at Millendo Therapeutics is primarily focused on developing new treatments for orphan endocrine diseases where there are significant unmet medical needs.

 We are committed to pursuing distinct and transformative treatments to address patient needs, as well as those of families, caregivers and healthcare providers.

 Founded in 2012, we believe in the ability to leverage scientific advances to develop novel compounds to treat complex conditions and advance clinical care.
 Our commitment is to develop first-in-class therapies that enable patients, families, and caregivers to live fuller lives.

 Board of Directors

 Carol Gallagher joined NEA in 2014 and is primarily focused on making biopharma investments.
 Carol is a proven entrepreneur, operator and investor with nearly 30 years of experience in drug development, commercial and business development roles.
 Prior to joining NEA Carol was a Venture Partner with Frazier Healthcare and she served as an independent director on multiple Boards.
-From 2008-2011, Carol was president and CEO of Calistoga Pharmaceuticals which developed the first-in-class therapeutic now marketed by Gilead as ZYDELIG.
+From 2008-2011, Carol was President and CEO of Calistoga Pharmaceuticals which developed ZYDELIG, a first-in-class oncology product now marketed by Gilead.

 She currently serves as Chairman of the Board at Millendo Therapeutics, lead director at Atara Bio, and as a director at Annexon, Chromacode, Metacrine, PIONYR Immunotherapeutics, Qpex BioPharma, and Xoc Pharmaceuticals as well as for Millendo.